Moisés (footballer, born 1988): Palmeiras

-In December of 2015 signed a contract with top tier club Palmeiras, for four seasons.
+In December 2015 signed a contract with top tier club Palmeiras, for four seasons.
 He would make his debut in a state league game on 13 February 2016 against Linense that ended in a 2-1 defeat.
 He would go on to make his first league appearance on 14 May 2016 against Paranaense in a 4-0 victory.
 He would go on to establish himself as a vital member within their team and helped win them the 2016 Campeonato Brasileiro Série A title.
 The following season on 19 February 2017 in a state league game against Linense that was won 4-0 saw Moisés miss six months of the season after he sustained a serious injury to his left knee within the game.
 On his return he would gradually once more establish himself within the team and in the following season he would once again be a vital member of the team that won the 2018 Campeonato Brasileiro Série A title.